Github Actions on Pull Requests

 - The

-command is used to log in to the organization's vCluster Platform instance.
-Environment variablesLOFT_URL
+vcluster logincommand is used to log in to the organization's vCluster Platform instance.
+Environment variablesLOFT_URLandACCESS_KEYare populated using GitHub secrets. - The

-project.
+vcluster createcommand is used to create a unique virtual cluster using information about the pull request in thedefaultproject.
 This will automatically configure the kube context for the next steps. - The next step deploys the application using the runner provided

-. - Before running tests, we use
+kubectland manifests located under./kubernetes. - Before running tests, we use

-deployment to become ready. - Now we run the end-to-end tests.
+kubectlto wait for themy-appdeployment to become ready. - Now we run the end-to-end tests.
 In this example we're using

-to run tests, but the command should be customized for your testing framework. - Finally, the
+maketo run tests, but the command should be customized for your testing framework. - Finally, the

-command is used to delete the virtual cluster.
+vcluster deletecommand is used to delete the virtual cluster.

-This example shows how to create and reuse a virtual cluster for testing an application named my-app
+This example shows how to create and reuse a virtual cluster for testing an application named my-app on pull requests.

 # .github/workflows/vclusters.yaml